highchair/artinruins-com/_property/grove-st-school.md

 ### History

+The [Grove Street school](//guide.ppsri.org/property/grove-street-elementary-school){:target="_blank"} was included on <abbr title="Providence Preservation Society">PPS</abbr>’s Ten Most Endangered Lists in 2002, 2003, 2007, 2008, 2009, 2010, and 2011.

+***

+_From the “Industrial Sites and Commercial Buildings Survey (ICBS)” by PPS and the AIA, 2001-2002_

 Built at the turn of the twentieth century, the schoolhouse rises two stories and is topped by a hipped roof and a massive brick chimney.
-The T-shaped structure is articulated by brick quoins on the corners and modillion blocks at the cornice.
+The T-shaped structure is articulated by brick quoins on the comers and modillion blocks at the cornice.
 Pedestrian entrances are housed within recessed, arched openings located in two-story, hip-roof wings flanking the central block.
 The arched openings feature brick corbeling and keystones.
 The building stands on a granite foundation and features a watertable at the raised basement level.
 Fenestration consists of rectangular window openings with several round-arch openings with granite sills; windows have been boarded up.
 The property is surrounded by a chain link fence with a small paved parking area.

-The Grove Street Elementary School was constructed as a public grammar school during a period of massive immigration.
+Built in 1901, the Grove Street Elementary School was constructed as a public grammar school during a period of massive immigration.
 The building first appears on the 1908 Sanborn map and is identified as a “school.”
 Subsequent maps show that the building has retained its original size and shape over its 100-year existence.

-The [Grove Street school](//guide.ppsri.org/property/grove-street-elementary-school){:target="_blank"} was included on <abbr title="Providence Preservation Society">PPS</abbr>’s Ten Most Endangered Lists in 2002, 2003, 2007, 2008, 2009, 2010, and 2011.
+The building is currently privately owned.

 ***